Bachelor of Arts in Adult & Organizational Development

-Temple University's Bachelor of Arts in Adult and Organizational Development is comprehensive and systems-focused, and will help students develop the skills and knowledge needed to be an effective change agent in any organization.
+The Bachelor of Arts in Adult and Organizational Development, offered by the Department of Policy, Organizational and Leadership Studies, is comprehensive and systems-focused, and will help students develop the skills and knowledge needed to be an effective change agent in any organization.

-The Adult and Organizational Development degree can be completed on Main Campus in Philadelphia.
-It pushes you to:
+The Adult and Organizational Development program pushes students to:

 • conquer the complexity of communication styles to identify different styles and what they can reveal about the roots of conflicts;